PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 17:51:06
+Last updated: 2024-04-13 17:51:40
-Random Quote: You ever touch me again, I will burn your eyes out! - Starlight
+Random Quote: You have courage.
+Not battle courage perhaps but...
+I don't know... a kind of woman's courage.  -  Brienne of Tarth